ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

    {{R = x^{'}}{b_{1} + y^{'}}{b_{2} + z^{'}}b_{3},}

+Eq defines the position vector in the MD cell.

-with x', y', z' having values between 0 and 1.
+** Dual Basis Vectors** with x', y', z' having values between 0 and 1.
 The primes indicate that the coordinates are box coordinates.
 A jump due to periodic boundary conditions causes x', y', z' to jump by :math:`\pm1`.
 The set of dual basis vectors **b**\ :sup:`1`, **b**\ :sup:`2`, **b**\ :sup:`3` is defined by